-An important part of Hands on DC’s mission is funding continued education for Washington DC Public School graduates.
-Since 1994 Hands on DC volunteers have raised more than $700,000 for college scholarships.
+An important facet of Hands on DC’s impact in Washington has been funding continued education for Washington DC Public School graduates.
+Over the last two decades Hands on DC volunteers have raised more than $700,000 for college scholarships.
 These funds have benefited deserving local students, who use the money to help pay for the education they need to create brighter futures for themselves.

 Partnership with Urban Alliance

-In 2012, Hands on DC started a new partnership with Urban Alliance to continue our tradition of scholarship giving.
-Urban Alliance, a leading non-profit that works in DC to provide internships and jobs skills training to DCPS high school students, will help identify students and administer funds.
-The partnership is focused on providing new scholarship opportunities to Washington D.C. high school students who exemplify the service to the community and commitment to continued education.
-Hands on DC will be funding a total of $30,000 in college scholarships to 2013 graduates.
+From 2012 to 2015, Hands on DC engaged in a new partnership with Urban Alliance to continue our tradition of scholarship giving.
+Urban Alliance, a leading non-profit that works in DC to provide internships and jobs skills training to DCPS high school students, helped to identify students and administer funds.
+The partnership was focused on providing new scholarship opportunities to Washington D.C. high school students who exemplified service to the community and a commitment to continued education.
+While the official partnership between Urban Alliance and Hands on DC has ended, the impact of their association should not be understated.

 Spirit of Service Scholarship

-This new scholarship initiative, created by Hands on DC and the Urban Alliance as an opportunity unique to this partnership, will be awarded to interns who understand the importance of giving back to their community and demonstrate need in financing college enrollment.
-Urban Alliance/Hands on DC will be awarding three scholarships of at least $7,500 to interns meeting the following criteria:
+This scholarship initiative, created by Hands on DC and the Urban Alliance as an opportunity unique to this partnership, was be awarded to interns who understood the importance of giving back to their community and demonstrated need in financing college enrollment.
+Urban Alliance/Hands on DC awarded scholarships of at least $7,500 to interns meeting the following criteria:

 - Participated in one Hands on DC volunteer event during their senior year of high school